Yale-NeRD/modular-coherence/README.md

 - Provide a complete and correct primitive set of functions that can implement any cache coherence protocol
 - Allow any cache coherence protocol to be implemented on an arbitrary architecture with simplicity.
 Given k cache coherence protocols and m architectures, a developer could implement km different architectures with different cache coherence protocols in O(k + m) time

+## Important Note for Datacenter Architecture Design

+Within MOON, the abstraction provided for cache coherence is split into three parts:
+- requestor
+- invalidator
+- directory

+The requestor and invalidator are co-located in the compute blades of a datacenter, and are responsible for requesting and invalidating memory blocks for the blade’s cache (and application requests) respectively.
+On the other hand, the directory entity is responsible for global state management and responding to memory requests by applications/CPU's.
+The major benefit of this modular approach is that it decouples the separate functionalities within the compute blade from one another - the request functionality is implemented in a different module than invalidation functions.
+It is up to the architecture developer to fit these three "entities" into their code, but it is required that there are three separate modules for each of the entities.

 ## Design Overview
 As seen in the diagram below, there are many crucial entities that are created in MOON:
-- interconnect: a module to deliver messages between entities; provided by the archi- tecture developer
+- interconnect: a module to deliver messages between entities; provided by the architecture developer
 - requestor, invalidator, and directory arch(itecture) files: definitions of functions that must be implemented in kernel code by architecture developer
 - protocol specific files for requestor, invalidator, and directory: implementation of cache coherence protocol (i.e. MSI, MOESI, etc.) for each entity using functions defined in arch files
 - requestor, invalidator, and directory class files: initializes match action table and inherits run entity